The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/2-events-state-and-forms.md

 By the end of this lesson you should be able to answer:

 1. What is state, and why can't a regular variable be used to track data that changes in a component?
-2. What does `useState` return, and how do you use each of the two returned values?
+2. How are event handlers similar and different in React?
-3. What is a controlled form, and how does it differ from reading values directly from the DOM?
+3. How do you use `useState`?
 4. What does "lifting state up" mean, and when is it necessary?
-5. What is conditional rendering, and what are the two common JSX patterns for it?
+5. What is a controlled form and when do you use it?

 ## Key Concepts